Open OEM Vs Locked OEM

 How is HYPERSCALERS Different?

-Hyperscalers differentiates itself to our customers in two main ways:
+Hyperscalers differentiates itself to its customers in two main ways:

 - We never re-brand nor lock-down our products.
 Hyperscalers is proud to use only the highest quality chassis, component and commodity items.
 We want our customers to know what they are getting - the best.
 Customers are free to select and install any genuine CPU, DIMM, SSD, HDD, NIC and so on.
 Our OEM customers are completely free also to rebrand and lock things down if they want to (something we don’t go out of our way to encourage).